sonos/pyFLAC/docs/index.rst

 Limitations
 -----------

-- pyFLAC currently only supports 16-bit audio.
+- pyFLAC only supports 16-bit and 32-bit audio.
 - FLAC metadata handling is not implemented.
+- The built in libraries do not include OGG support.

 API Reference